mgarbellini/Centrality-Community-Detection/Presentazione.md

 Physically, the weight on a vertex i represents the number of distinct paths from the source vertex to i.
 These weights are precisely what we need to calculate our edge betweennesses, because if two vertices i and j are connected, with j farther than i from the source s, then the fraction of a geodesic path from j through i to s is given by wi/wj.
 Thus, to calculate the contribution to edge betweenness from all shortest paths starting at s, we need only carry out the following steps:

-(1) Find every “leaf” vertex t, i.e., a vertex such that no paths from s to other vertices go though t.
+(1) Find every “leaf” vertex t, i .e., a vertex such that no paths from s to other vertices go though t.
 (2) For each vertex i neighboring t assign a score to the edge from t to i of wi/wt.
 (3) Now, starting with the edges that are farthest from the source vertex s—lower down in a diagram such as Fig. 4b—work up towards s.
 To the edge from vertex i to vertex j, with j being farther from s than i, assign a score that is 1 plus the sum of the scores on the neighboring edges immediately below it (i.e., those with which it shares a common vertex), all multiplied by wi/wj.
 (4) Repeat from step 3 until vertex s is reached.